andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "Wages Against Housework" by Federici
+## "Wages Against Housework", Federici
 - Women express wages for housework as a thing rather than as a poltiical standpoint.
 - Wages for housework does not make much of a difference for those with toher avenues of economic independence.
 - Wages for housework can be understood politically as a struggle for social power as women.